SkillsFundingAgency/dfc-devops/ArmTemplates/certificate.md

-# KeyVault
+# Certificate

-Creates a key vault.
+Creates a certificate from a key vault.
-If ran on an existing key vault it will wipe out all existing access policies.
-For an alternative which only creates the key vault if one does not exist, see PSScript/New-KeyVault.ps1

 ## Paramaters